OmarSaudiy/CortexM4_CorePeripherals_MiniProjs_Non_Layered_Archi/README.md

 # Breif
 This repository contain mini-projects based on TivaC-TM4C123GH6PM  </p>
-These projects could give you a breif example of how to set configuration for CortexM4 Core Peripherals </p>
+These projects could give you a breif example of how to set configuration for each of CortexM4 Core Peripherals using Non-Layered-Architecture Model </p>

 # The Content